miladrafiee/disir_package/README.md

 ```

 ## File formatting
 DiSiR requires 4 files as input.
-All files should be provided in comma separated values input format (saved as .csv) with no double quotations.
+All files should be provided in comma-separated values input format (saved as .csv) with no double quotations.
 Further formatting details for each input file are specified below.

 1. __A scRNA-seq gene expression file:__
 - The matrix must be genes (rows) by cells (columns) without single cell IDs and gene names (they will be provided as another input).